zebapy/netlify-cms/website/site/content/docs/previews.md

 ---
-title: Custom Previews
+title: In-Editor Previews
-position: 50
+weight: 50
+menu:
+  docs:
+    parent: start
 ---

-# Customizing the Preview Pane

-The preview pane displays an HTML preview of the content you're editing, and can be customized to display content identical to your production site using templates and CSS.
+# In-Editor Previews

+Netlify CMS will display a preview of your content right inside the editor, updated in realtime, and optionally customized to match your site.

 ## Preview Templates